axil/blog/content/software/pytest.rst

 By default both testing frameworks rely on transactions for test cases isolation.
 But the details are different.

-Standard django test framework works like that.
-Consider the following testcase:
+To see how django test framework works consider the following testcase:

 .. code:: python